department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/product/ux-redesign-outline.md

   - find a retail pharmacy so that I can have fill my prescription.
   - understand my available benefit so I can be prepared for my visit to the urgent care/retail pharmacy.

+### Pending questions
+- Do we need to return VAMC locations as part of urgent care research results?

 ### Rejected Solutions
 *What other approaches did we consider and why were they rejected?*
-- Considered the need to return VAMC locations as part of urgent care research results
-  - For this scope of work, urgent care means community care and search results will only include community care network locations with urgent care services.
 - Considered the need to return emergency care as part of urgent care research results
-  - Emergency care will be separate facility type and will include only VHA locations
+  - Emergency care will be separate facility type

 ### Proposed Solution & Value Proposition
 *A brief description of the proposed solution, including its unique value proposition.*